Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: Summary and discussion

-Here we present strong analytical arguments to support the NH catalysis mechanism, which we further substantiate through extensive numerical calculations by considering lattice-regularized Dirac liquids, Fermi liquids, and flat band systems residing on a flat Euclidean plane and a hyperbolic plane with constant negative curvature.
+Here we present strong analytical arguments to support the NH catalysis mechanism, which we further substantiate through extensive numerical calculations by considering lattice-regularized Dirac liquids, Fermi liquids, and flat-band systems residing on a flat Euclidean plane and a hyperbolic plane with constant negative curvature.
 For the latter venture, we consider a specific realization of the NH operator in noninteracting systems, in which the non-Hermiticity stems from an imbalance in the hopping amplitudes in the opposite directions between any pair of NN sites.
 Then, within the framework of a minimal extended Hubbard model containing NN Coulomb and on-site Hubbard repulsions, we promote the NH catalysis of CDW and SDW orders, respectively, in all three classes of NH electronic systems.
+It should be noted that with the specific construction of the NH operator (Fig.~\ref{fig:NHLattice}), both the CDW and SDW orders belong to the family of commuting class masses.
 Numerical results are obtained by combining biorthogonal quantum mechanics with lattice-based self-consistent calculations, after decomposing NN Coulomb and on-site Hubbard interactions in the Hartree channels.

 Although we primarily focus on lattices on which the NN tight-binding model gives rise to an emergent bipartite structure, in Euclidean space a Fermi liquid system can only be realized on Bernal-stacked honeycomb bilayer lattice.
 In such a system, the unit cell is constituted by four sites.
 Nevertheless, our proposed NH catalysis of CDW and SDW orders remain equally operative therein.
 This outcome liberates the NH catalysis mechanism from the burden of an underlying bipartite (emergent or microscopic) lattice as long as the aforementioned criteria are fulfilled.
 It should also be noted that this mechanism, resting on a few (anti)commutation relations, is not restricted to any lattice-based system of specific dimensionality.
 In other words, NH catalysis should be operative in any spatial dimensions.